 In September 2019, President Donald Trump announced a potential ban on a majority of flavored e-cigarettes with the exception of menthol.

-On September 25, 2019, Kevin Burns stepped down as CEO of Juul and was replaced by K.C.
-Crosthwaite.
+On September 25, 2019, Kevin Burns stepped down as CEO of Juul, and K.C.
+Crosthwaite from Altria took over the role.

 On September 29, 2019, Juul Labs sponsored a reception in celebration of the Conservative Party's bright new thinkers at the Conservative Party Conference.

-On September 30, 2019, Juul announced it would no longer actively support Proposition C, which aimed to rescind the ban on flavored e-cigarettes in San Francisco.
+On September 30, 2019, Juul announced it will no longer actively support Proposition C, which aimed to rescind the ban on flavored e-cigarettes in San Francisco.

-On October 1, 2019, reports surfaced that Juul created an astroturfing campaign called the Switch Network.
-This campaign aimed to recruit consumers to protest against restrictions that Juul deemed "unfair and misguided" through actions like signing petitions and contacting officials.
+On October 1, 2019, it was reported that Juul had set up an astroturfing campaign called the Switch Network, intended to recruit consumers to protest restrictions that Juul called "unfair and misguided".

-In October 2019, all federal lawsuits against Juul, which included over 2,300 personal injury, government entity, tribal, and class action cases, were consolidated into a multidistrict litigation in the Northern District of California before Judge William Orrick III.
+In October 2019, all federal lawsuits against Juul were consolidated into a multidistrict litigation in the Northern District of California before Judge William Orrick III.

 On October 31, 2019, Altria announced that it was writing down $4.5 billion of its investment in Juul.

-In 2019, Robert Jackler stated that Juul's high-nicotine e-cigarettes triggered a "nicotine arms race" amongst competitive companies seeking to emulate Juul's success.
+In 2019, Robert Jackler stated that Juul's introduction of high-nicotine electronic cigarettes triggered a nicotine arms race amongst competitive companies seeking to emulate Juul's success.

-On January 25, 2020, Grant Winterton and Ken Bishop left Juul as part of cost-cutting measures.
+On January 25, 2020, Grant Winterton and Ken Bishop left Juul as the company sought to cut $1 billion in costs.

-In February 2020, the Massachusetts Attorney General's office revealed that Juul bought ad space on Seventeen magazine, Nickelodeon and the Nick Jr. Channel, and on 15 homework and game sites for middle school and high school students, including CoolMathGames.com.
+In February 2020, the Massachusetts Attorney General's office revealed that evidence it obtained during its investigation documented that Juul bought ad space on Seventeen magazine, Nickelodeon and the Nick Jr. Channel, and on 15 homework and game sites for middle school and high school students, including CoolMathGames.com.

-In March 2020, it was reported that James Monsees was planning to step down from his role at Juul.
+In March 2020, it was reported that James Monsees was planning to step down from his role at Juul, including his positions as advisor and board member.

 In July 2021, Juul stopped selling in Ukraine in protest to changes in tax regarding e-liquids.